 Now you might be thinking, “I keep hearing about TikTok and just want my school to be involved in the trend!”
-As with any other platform, you should first take a step back and not only think about the ramifications of the platform, but you should also be honest about your goals.
-There are a number of questions to ask yourself before incorporating TikTok into your school’s social media plan:
+As with any other platform, you should first take a step back and not only think about the ramifications of the platform, but you should also be honest about your school’s goals as well.
+There are a number of questions to ask yourself before incorporating TikTok into your school’s social media calendar.

 - What are our goals for social media?

 - Who do we need to engage with to meet these goals?

 - Are we already active on Facebook, Instagram, Twitter, and/or LinkedIn?